Skip to content

 print(recording.detections)

-All recording classes can accept an optional lat, lon and date arguments, which will limit the detections to species to those predicted to be included.
+All recording classes can accept optional lat, lon, and date arguments, which filter detections to species predicted to be present at that location and time.
+This filtering is equivalent to using the --lat, --lon, and --week arguments in BirdNET-Analyzer’s analyzer.py script.

 from birdnetlib import Recording